'We made history today': Rugby tournament's first ever girls team thrashes boys 65-0

 The tournament has two pools of four teams, the top two in each playing in Thursday’s semifinals vying for a place in Friday’s final, while the other two in each pool play off for the Leahy Plate.

-It’s not confined to rugby, with goalkicking and sprinting honours at stake, along with aches title.
+It’s not confined to rugby, with goalkicking and sprinting honours at stake.

 Wakely Shield Results: